Spanish conquest of Iberian Navarre: Franco-Navarrese expeditions over the coast and north Navarre

 With the defeat at Noain still fresh in their memories, Henry II of Navarre and Francis I of France allied again to strike back.
 This time on the northern fringes of Navarre—probably expecting the Spanish to be worn out militarily and financially by their relentless war activity.
 In late September 1521, the Franco-Navarrese divided in two columns and advanced towards the Bidasoa.

 The first column, made up of Agramont-party Navarrese, Normans, and Gascons, was based in Labourd (in French royal territory), while the second, formed by German, Gascon, and Norman infantry, set off from Saint-Jean-Pied-de-Port—then in the hands of troops loyal to Henry II.
 A total of 27,000 combatants were under the command of Guillaume Gouffier, seigneur de Bonnivet.
 Most of the troops were raised in the Norman and Pyrénées-based possessions of the Foix-Albret.
 After taking over Roncal, the second column headed west along the Pyrénées range, and captured Roncevaux.

 The Franco-Navarrese force approached the fortress of Amaiur (Baztan, Navarre), laying siege to the fortress the Castilians had just reinforced.
-On 3October 1521 the Castilians capitulated in exchange for free passage to Castile.
+On 2 October 1521 Jaime Vélaz de Medrano y Echauz was appointed as the mayor and Alcaide of the town and castle of Amaiur-Maya.
+On 3 October 1521 the Castilians capitulated in exchange for free passage to Castile.
 The troops of Guillaume Gouffier then headed to Labourd and on to Behobia, capturing the fortress of Urantzu and moving on to invest the coastal stronghold of Hondarribia (Fuenterrabía, Fontarabie) at the tip of Gipuzkoa in the Basque Country.
 This stronghold was captured on 12 October 1521 (other sources state 6 October).
 The Franco-Navarrese held sway over an area extending from Belate to the mouth of the Bidasoa river.

 In May 1522, with Charles V in Pamplona, the Spanish forces started to gather the funds and troops necessary to respond.
 In July 1522, with Navarrese Amaiur about to fall, the Emperor disembarked in Santander with 4,000 landsknechts.
 Many Basques from Biscay proper, Gipuzkoa, Álava, and even Navarre joined Charles V's forces, as did a number of Aragonese.
 Ahead of the Castilian expedition to the Bidasoa, a combination of Gipuzkoan militias supported by 1,000 landsknecht engaged the Franco-Navarrese at the fortress of Urantzu in the Battle of San Marcial.
 The pro-Imperial forces took the position on 30 June 1522.